BICEP/Keck XX: Component-separated maps of polarized CMB and thermal dust emission using Planck and BICEP/Keck Observations through the 2018 Observing Season: Implementation

 We know that this problem is mathematically ill-defined since the matrix $\mathbf{R}^T \hat{\mathbf{N}}^{-1} \mathbf{R}$ is strictly not invertible.
 We can regularize this problem by adding external data with more complete mode coverage than BICEP/\textit{Keck}, such as \textit{Planck}.
 For example, we can produce a combined map at around 100 GHz with BICEP3 and \textit{Planck} 100 GHz ($P$) data, assuming the latter has negligible filtering suppression, by solving the estimator

 In Fig.~\ref{fig:combination} we show the $Q$ maps and the $EE$ two-dimensional auto-power spectrum of a noise simulation for the BICEP3 and \textit{Planck} 100 GHz input maps, as well as their combination $\hat{\mathbf{s}}_\textrm{95\ GHz}$.
-It illustrates how this estimator fills in the filtered-out modes in the BICEP3 map with noisier \textit{Planck} modes in the "poly-trench" along the $\ell_y$ direction.
+It illustrates how this estimator fills in the filtered-out modes in the BICEP3 map with noisier \textit{Planck} modes in the ``poly-trench'' along the $\ell_y$ direction.
 This causes characteristic stripes in the combined map. \\

 In Fig.~\ref{fig:pcgresidualmethods} we explore three different preconditioned iterative solvers for this problem applied to signal-and-noise maps: the Conjugate Gradient method (CG), the Generalized Minimal Residual method (GMRES), and the Biconjugate Gradient Stabilized method (Bi-CGSTAB) \cite{pcg}.
-We find the latter to have superior convergence behavior and will use it in the following work.\\
+We find the latter to have superior convergence behavior and will use it in the following work.
+It should be noted that Bi-CGSTAB requires two matrix-vector multiplications per iteration, whereas GMRES requires only one.
+However, we find that the effective wall-clock time difference between the two is small, as the faster convergence rate of BiCGSTAB often compensates for the additional computational cost per step.\\

 In Fig.~\ref{fig:pcgresidual} we show the convergence behavior of the iterative solver for a signal-only, a noise-only, and a signal-and-noise simulation.
 Due to noise inhomogeneity, the iterative method struggles to converge.
 For a homogeneous input map such as a signal-only simulations, the iterative solver converges much faster.\\